byu-cpe/ecen520_student/tx_sim/UART_Transmitter_sim.md

 To complete and submit your assignments, you will need to follow the [assignment mechanics](../resources/assignment_mechanics.md) for the class.
 Carefully review these guidelines before proceeding with this assignment.

-### Create a GitHub Repository
+### GitHub Repository

 As described in the [assignment mechanics](../resources/assignment_mechanics.md#github) page, you will need to submit your laboratory assignments using GitHub.
-Your GitHub repository should have been created for you by the instructor (contact the instructor if you have any questions about your respository).
+Your GitHub repository should have been created for you by the instructor (contact the instructor if you have any questions about your repository).

 <!-- When you have created your repository, add me as a collaborator as instructed in the mechanics web page. -->